London Marathon Training Plan: Beginners to Advanced!

 If you decide to use energy gels while running, you should find some on the market to practice with, first.

 There are many different types of energy gels out there; glucose-high, fructose-high or caffeinated energy gels to suit your needs.
-There’s even energy gels made with natural ingredients to aid with gut-absorption for sensitive stomachs.
+There are even energy gels made with natural ingredients to aid with gut absorption for sensitive stomachs.

 Eating clean, healthily and sustainably.